Jellonator/quantum-minesweeper-solver/README.md

 of unknown cells.
 This is the same number as the number of Grover iterations used.
 Of course, if executing a generated circuit locally, it will be ran through a QASM simulator, and will be much slower as a result.

-The generated QASM code tends to be very long, and takes considerable amount of time to execute on real quantum hardware.
-Because of this, the results you get as a result will tend to be garbage, as the qubit data will have decayed.